Frequently Asked Questions

 What are AWU-CWA’s demands?

 We are not organized around a list of demands or specific issues.
 We are an organization working to build a structure to create worker power.
-This work is about forming a system to create change; a power structure that allows us to bolster and back up demands made by Employee Resource Groups (ERGs) and previous organizing efforts, and continue to drive new changes to make Alphabet a better place for workers.
+This work is about forming a system to create change and continue to drive new changes to make Alphabet a better place for workers.
 To see some issues that we are currently organizing around, check out our Campaigns page.

 What happens once I card-sign?